-Yves ABEL is the Chief Conductor designate of the NordwestDeutsche Philarmonie, Germany, starting in January 2015.
+Yves ABEL is the Chief Conductor of the NordwestDeutsche Philarmonie, Germany, since January 2015.

 A frequent guest with the world’s great opera companies, Yves Abel has conducted performances at the Royal Opera House, Covent Garden; La Scala, Milan; the Metropolitan Opera, New York; Lyric Opera of Chicago; San Francisco Opera; Seattle Opera; Glyndebourne Festival; Bayerische Staatsoper; Opéra National de Paris; Netherlands Opera; Grand Théatre de Génève; Teatro San Carlo, Naples; Teatro Communale Bologna; New National Theatre, Tokyo; Welsh National Opera and Opera North.